ShiftyKitty/Cathals-Playground/README.md

 Final Footer allowed for user to see exact location of the gym and contact info of gym and every page of website experience.
 Also allowed user to get through to gym social media accounts.

-Final edit was to change repo name from Cathals Playground to MS1-TDMT-Gym.
+Edit was to change repo name from Cathals Playground to MS1-TDMT-Gym and to fix grammatical errors in this README file.

+Edit was made to video html code to add controls to video in accordance with assignment marking guide.

 ### How to Deploy?